daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 Considering that I deal with non-byte-aligned data, I can't just load some value from the bit stream and expect it to have a sign.
 To solve this, I used a trick called "bit extend" mentioned [here](https://graphics.stanford.edu/~seander/bithacks.html#VariableSignExtend), which expands the sign bit, effectively restoring the sign of the value.

 ### Per-meshlet bitrate
 So far, I had a uniform bitrate for each vertex in every meshlet across all LODs, which worked well.
 However, this quantization system is designed for use in pair with per-meshlet LODs.
-Using Epic Games' Nanite implementation of meshlet-level lods, each consecutive LOD will have spatially bigger meshlets, which will increase bitrate for all previous LODs' meshlets, effectively eliminating the entire point of encoding in meshlet-space (due to the fact that LODmax meshlet(s) may be as big as source mesh).
+Using Epic Games' virtual geometry technology for meshlet-level levels of detail, each consecutive LOD will have spatially bigger meshlets, which will increase bitrate for all previous LODs' meshlets, effectively eliminating the entire point of encoding in meshlet-space (due to the fact that LODmax meshlet(s) may be as big as source mesh).

 To solve this problem, I decided to have a variable per-meshlet bitrate.
-Now, each each meshlet has its own bitrate which equals to worst-case bitrate among meshlet vertices.
+Now, each meshlet has its own bitrate which equals to worst-case bitrate among meshlet vertices.
 It requires storing the bitrate of meshlet data, however, it is not an issue, since it can be easily packed in a single `uint` variable with `vertex_count` and `triangle_count` values.

 ### Decoding
 As mentioned in previous sections, I wanted decoding to be as fast as possible.